Congratulations on being accepted to participate at the Cornell University Institute of Public Affairs (CIPA) Site Competition on March 3, 2018.

 Thomas O’Toole, Executive Director of Cornell Institute for Public Affairs, Cornell University College of Human Ecology, firstname.lastname@example.org

-- Isaac Weisfuse Medical Epidemiologist, Cornell University College of Public Health
+- Isaac Weisfuse Medical Epidemiologist, Cornell University Master of Public Health Program

 - Nina Saeli, Public Health Preparedness Coordinator, Tomkins County Public Health Department